cjanowski/scrapy_play/README.md

 - [ ] Distributed crawling with Scrapy Cloud
 - [ ] Redis-based task queue
 - [ ] Monitoring and alerting (Prometheus/Grafana)

-## License

-This project is provided as-is for educational and portfolio purposes.

-## Contributing

-This is a portfolio project, but suggestions and improvements are welcome!

----

-**Note**: This tool is designed for educational purposes and personal use.
-Always respect website terms of service and robots.txt files when scraping.
-Be responsible and ethical in your data collection practices.